-Help on general topics

-On the RISA toolbar, click the Help button .
-This is the fastest way to get help on general topics.
+Help on general topics On the RISA toolbar, click the Help button Statest way to get help on general topics.
 You can also go to the main menu and click Help, then select Help Topics.

 Once you enter the Help, notice the three tabs on the left: Contents, Index, and Search.
 You can explore the Help by topic using either Contents or Index, or use Search to explore the Help with your own specific keywords.